dkoston/dotfiles/README.md

 2. ./bootstrap.sh

 ## Assumptions
+1. You have bash installed
-1. You're leaving this directory named dotfiles
+2. You're leaving this directory named dotfiles
-2. You've cloned this repo into ~/
+3. You've cloned this repo into ~/